elastisys/terms/terms-of-service.md

 2. The vendor releases a security patch and announces it via its security announcement channels.
 For example, for a vulnerability found in Kubernetes, an email is sent to the <kubernetes-security-announce@googlegroups.com> mailing list.
 3. Elastisys becomes aware of the security patch via the vendor's security announcement channels, because Elastisys is subscribed to all security announcement channels of the relevant software components.
-4. Elastisys incorporates the security patch into Compliant Kubernetes and releases a new version of Compliant Kubernetes.
+4. Elastisys incorporates the security patch into Welkin and releases a new version of Welkin.
-5. Elastisys informs Self-managed Service Customers via Slack and/or email that a new security patch was released for Compliant Kubernetes.
+5. Elastisys informs Self-managed Service Customers via Slack and/or email that a new security patch was released for Welkin.
-6. The Self-managed Service Customers in collaboration with Elastisys apply the newly released version of Compliant Kubernetes.
+6. The Self-managed Service Customers in collaboration with Elastisys apply the newly released version of Welkin.
 7. Elastisys applies the security patch for Managed Service Customers.

 #### Illustrative Example: Third-party security researcher reports a vulnerability to Elastisys